6 Mistakes You May Be Making in Spinning Class

 Stop spinning your wheels

-We have high expectations from spinning class, what with its promise of torching between 400 and 600 calories an hour.
-We talked to Cydney Lebovitz, the co-lead instructor and performance coach at Cyclebar Leaside in Toronto, about how to optimize each class and it turns out making mistakes can be pretty common.
+It turns out making mistakes in spin class can be pretty common.
+So we talked to Cydney Lebovitz, the co-lead instructor and performance coach at Cyclebar Leaside in Toronto, about how to optimize each class.
 Read on to learn about the five most common spinning mistakes.

 Spinning Mistake #1: Your bike isn’t set up properly

 If your bike isn’t adjusted for you, you won’t be able to get the most out of your cycling class: you won’t be able to keep up with the class, you won’t be able to challenge yourself enough and, worse, you stand a chance of injury.
 Here’s how Lebovitz says to adjust your bike.